 Responsible Conduct of Research (RCR)

+The two components are complementary, with the online training providing basic information on core topics to consider in efforts to conduct research in a responsible manner, and the field-specific training providing an opportunity to discuss these issues with colleagues.
 The deadline for training completion varies by training and researcher types, as detailed in the Frequently Asked Questions (FAQs) section below.

 RCR Workshop Registration:

-RCR: Discipline-Specific Training (2 hour workshop)
+RCR: Discipline-Specific Training

 To read frequently asked questions (FAQs) or to learn more about completing the general online RCR training, completing field-specific RCR training, to view other RCR resources, or to track your training visit the Executive Vice President for Research and Partnership (EVPRP) webpage.